Qengineering/RPi-image/README.md

 ## Installation.

-- Get a 16 GB SD-card which will hold the image.
+- Get a 16 GB SD card which will hold the image.
 - Download the image RPi_64OS_DNN.xz (2.68 GByte!) from [Sync](https://ln5.sync.com/dl/00118ac90/hvi2wsfy-i7dus6ch-ae4q94ya-x5k9ir3i).
-- Flash the image on the SD-card with the [Imager](https://www.raspberrypi.org/software/) or [balenaEtcher](https://www.balena.io/etcher/).
+- Flash the image on the SD card with the [Imager](https://www.raspberrypi.org/software/) or [balenaEtcher](https://www.balena.io/etcher/).
-- Insert the SD-card in your Raspberry Pi 4.
+- Insert the SD card into your Raspberry Pi 4.
 - Wait a few minutes, while the image will expand to the full size of your SD card.
 - No WiFi installed.
 Password: ***3.14***
 - RPi_64OS_DNN.xz md5sum: c4c7b4e6571f690d4f6c156ca5df9444